packetpipe/afk/README.md

 - afk --whatsapp --msg "Your question" - Send WhatsApp message and wait for reply
 - afk --sms --msg "Your message" - Send SMS and wait for reply
 - Add --no-wait to send without waiting for a response
+- Add --no-hint with --no-wait to skip '[No reply expected]' suffix (saves SMS chars)
 - Add --timeout 30m to set custom timeout (default: 1 hour)

 Use afk when you need developer input and they may be away from their keyboard.